 Bank balances at year end are mainly held with a local financial institution which has a credit rating by an international credit rating agency, Standard & Poor's of BBB.
 Such rating translates into an immaterial expected credit loss.
-With respect to other bank balances, the group is of the view that since bank loans are also due to the same provider, this results in a net liability and therefore IFRS 9 does not apply.
+Included in cash and cash equivalents is an amount of €6,116,722 (2019: €2,557,011) which is held in Libyan banks for which no credit rating is available.